mdp-toolkit/mdp-docs/source/examples/examples.rst

   of caching extension.
 * :ref:`digit_classification` — Use the combined power of MDP and scikits.learn
   in an applciation for handwritten digit classification
+* :ref:`gsfa` — Use graph-based Slow Feature Analysis (GSFA) for supervised dimensionality reduction and classification.

 * `hinet_html.py`__ — Get the HTML representation for a simple hinet network.
 * `benchmark_parallel.py`__ — Simple benchmark to compare the different